Makem and Clancy: Recordings and appearances

 Makem and Clancy followed their debut studio album with a live record recorded at the Gaiety Theater in Dublin in July 1977, the double LP The Makem & Clancy Concert.
-The record introduced many songs that were to become staples in their repertoire, including another of their signature numbers, Gordon Bok's story-song, Peter Kagan and the Wind, as well as Mary Mack, Rambles of Spring, the Irish language song Ar Éirinn Ní Neosainn Cé Hí, and The Town of Ballybay.
+The record introduced many songs that were to become staples in their repertoire, including another of their signature numbers, Gordon Bok's story-song, "Peter Kagan and the Wind", as well as "Mary Mack", "Rambles of Spring", the Irish language song "Ar Éirinn Ní Neosainn Cé Hí", and "The Town of Ballybay".

-In the Fall of 1977, they brought their old television show from Canada to PBS in America and filmed thirteen new episodes for New Hampshire PBS.
-Copies of the series were donated by Tommy Makem to the Ward Irish Music Archives before he died.
+In the autumn of 1977, they brought their old television show from Canada to PBS in the United States and filmed thirteen new episodes for New Hampshire PBS.
+Copies of the series were donated by Makem to the Ward Irish Music Archives before he died.
 They also filmed at least two television specials in 1977, one in Dublin in February, the other in San Francisco in December.
-At some point in late 1977, early 1978, Liam moved from Calgary to Dover, New Hampshire, the same town where Tommy resided.
+At some point in late 1977, early 1978, Clancy moved from Calgary to Dover, New Hampshire, the same town where Makem resided.

 In 1978, they hired nearly a dozen backup musicians to help record their next effort, a studio album called Two for the Early Dew.
-The album featured mostly ballads such as the now classic Red is the Rose, Dawning of the Day, Grey October Clouds, another Gordon Bok number Clear Away in the Morning, and Journey's End.
-The latter became their standard closing song.
-Fast, up-tempo songs included the all Irish language Cruiscin Lan, previously recorded by the Clancy Brothers mostly in English.
-The opening song Day of the Clipper came from the group Schooner Fare, whom Makem and Clancy had recently seen in concert.
-When Schooner Fare saw Makem and Clancy in the audience they immediately changed their entire repertoire into Clancy and Makem songs, except for one song, Day of the Clipper.
-After the show, Tommy and Liam told the fledgling group they were a bit disappointed they sang stuff they knew, but they asked, "What was that other song?"
+The album featured mostly ballads such as the now classic "Red is the Rose", "Dawning of the Day", "Grey October Clouds", "Clear Away in the Morning", and "Journey's End"; the last of which became their standard closing song.
+Fast, up-tempo songs included the Irish language "Cruiscin Lan", previously recorded by the Clancy Brothers mostly in English.
+The opening song "Day of the Clipper" came from the group Schooner Fare, whom Makem and Clancy had recently seen in concert.
+When Schooner Fare saw Makem and Clancy in the audience, they immediately changed their entire repertoire into Clancy and Makem songs, except for one song, "Day of the Clipper".
+After the show, Makem and Clancy told the group they were a bit disappointed they sang stuff they knew, but they asked, "What was that other song?"
 They loved it so much, it was used as their opening number.